Xbox Head Phil Spencer Maintains Bethesda Deal Won’t Necessarily Keep Games Off Of Other Consoles

 “When I think about where people are going to be playing and the number of devices that we had, and we have xCloud and PC and Game Pass and our console base, I don’t have to go ship those games on any other platform other than the platforms that we support in order to kind of make the deal work for us.”

-As relayed last month by The Inquisitr, Microsoft acquired Bethesda’s controlling organization for the sum of $7.5 billion.
+As relayed last month by The Inquisitr, Microsoft acquired Bethesda’s parent company for the sum of $7.5 billion.
 In a blog post confirming the purchase, the Xbox division positioned the move as part of an effort to connect gamers.
 Specifically, the company reaffirmed its desire to delve deeper into a player-centric era of user integration with software releases.
 It was further asserted that the ZeniMax purchase will allow consumers more freedom to use multiple platforms and devices.

-Over the course of his Kotaku interview, Spencer touched on a number of other topics, including the Xbox Series X and Series S consoles — which are currently slated for release on November 10 of this year — the development status of Halo Infinite and the issue of console storage volume amid ballooning file sizes.
+Over the course of his Kotaku interview, Spencer touched on a number of other topics, including the Xbox Series X and Series S consoles, which are currently slated for release on November 10, the development status of Halo Infinite and the issue of console storage volume amid ballooning file sizes.